timgshi/bombtranslator/README.txt

 5. Looks for adverbs to adjust their order according to the rules of English.
 Adverbs found after a verb adjusted to swap positions with the verb.
 Example corrió rápidamente is adjusted to translate to ran quickly.
 6. This rule takes care of irregularities between sentences that use "de" in Spanish and their English counterparts.
 Sentences are reordered to make sense in English and the "de" is removed when we find nouns or noun phrases wrapped around a "de."
 For example "hablado de entonces" is rearranged to "then discussed."
 7. Searches for words in a sequence of noun, adjective, conjunctive, adjective, then reorders them to adjective, conjunctive, adjective, noun.
 This fixes sentences like "muchacho blanco y rubio" to "white and blond man."
-8. Looks for intransitive verbs, which are verbs without a subject.
+8. This rule looks for intransitive verbs, which are verbs without a subject.
 The rule looks for intransitive verbs that are followed by a noun (proper/pronoun included).
-It will then switch this noun and verb form to follow english grammar of passive voice.
+It will then switch this noun and verb form to follow English grammar of passive voice.
-9. Rule looks for sentences without a subject by looking for verbs following punctuation.
+9. This ninth rule looks for sentences without a subject by looking for verbs following punctuation.
 It then analyzes the form of the verb and its tense using regular expressions to determine the subject of the sentence.
 It replaces these words' Word.english in the arrays with the subject and verb.
+It is very common in Spanish for the subject to be left out when it is implied.
+For example, “Está aquí” is a perfectly legitimate sentence.
+However the direct translation to English “Is here” would be considered a fragment and we need to correct it to “It is here.”
 10. This final rule deals with the reflexive verb in Spanish.
 Unlike English, Spanish contains a whole subset of verbs whose unconjugated form is “verb+se” (ie. lavarse = to wash oneself, ducharse = to shower oneself, etc).
 For example, we would say “Yo me llamo Joey.”
 Directly translated to English, this would be “I I am called Joey”.
 However, normal English sentences do not contain the second “I”.
 Instead, the reflexive part is usually implicit.
 Thus our English translation should be simply “I am called Joey.”
 This rule then ignores the reflexive pronoun and simply skips the translation of that word.

 Error analysis: